Biegz/SwiftPractice-RecipeApp/README.md

 # RecipeApp
 Simple recipe app that shows meals by category and detailed information of each meal/recipe.
+Data taken from the https://www.themealdb.com/

 Tools used:
 - Async/Await
 - Structs (because of default init)
 - URLSession
 - UITableView
+- Codable
+- JSONDecoder()
+- Dictionary